M64GitHub/zigreSID/README.md

 - 🔧 **Simplified C++ Framework**: All complex timing calculations and internal audio buffer management are handled automatically, allowing you to focus solely on the high-level API.
 - 🔗 **C Bindings for Zig**: Provides clean **C bindings** to the simplified C++ framework, making **SID sound playback in Zig** straightforward and seamless.
 - 🎧 **Audio Backend Flexibility**: The framework allows easy integration with different audio libraries; SDL2 is used in the current example.
-- ⚡ **Non-Blocking Audio Playback**: The audio runs **in the background**, so your application remains responsive and interactive during sound playback.
+- ⚡ **Non-Blocking Audio Playback**: The audio playback runs **in the background**, so your application remains responsive and interactive while playing music.

 ## 🎼 **Audio and SID Chip Details**